 Useful French for your Camino trip (if you are travelling the Camino routes in France)

-Bear in mind, depending on your chosen route you will encounter different languages: Galician in Galicia but also Basque (Euskera) along the Northern Way, Catalan on the Catalan Way, French on the French routes and Portuguese on the Portuguese and Portuguese Coastal Way.
+Bear in mind, depending on your chosen route you will encounter different languages: Galician in Galicia but also Basque (Euskera) along the Northern Camino, Catalan on the Camino Catalan, French on the French routes and Portuguese on the Portuguese and Portuguese Coastal Camino.

 For more information about the Camino de Santiago or to book your Camino trip, contact our travel specialists